 - 7 = Flotation (normal tread depth)

-Will your machine be trailered or roaded from job to job?
 This is an important question to ask yourself before purchasing a tire for your application.
-A construction tire’s design and compounding will restrict how far and fast you can travel on the job site.
-For your convenience, MAXAM has a list of load index and speed symbols to help you sort out what series would work for your application.
+A construction/OTR tire’s design and compounding have an impact on how far and fast you can travel.
+For your convenience, each of MAXAM’s product contains load index, along with speed symbol references to determine speed and load capacity.

-Will your machine be operating on soft or hard surfaces?
 Construction equipment operating in mostly soft soil or mud benefits from a tire with deep lugs.
-Deep lugs deliver enhanced traction, reduce slippage in soft conditions, and can have self-cleaning capabilities increasing run time on your site.
+Deep lugs deliver enhanced traction, reduce slippage in soft conditions, and may have self-cleaning capabilities that increase runtime.
 Equipment working on hard surfaces benefits from a tire with a block-type tread pattern.
 Block-type tread patterns provide a comfortable ride, decrease the chances of suffering a flat, increase fuel economy, and wear at slower rates.